Dunya Smirnova: Director

 The Connection, released in 2006, became Smirnova's first experience as a director.
 Her comedy drama Two Days (2011) collected many awards but was much criticized for romanticizing the state officials as one of the protagonists and main hero in the movie was running for governor's post.
 In parallel with Smirnova's real life marriage to a top-ranking state official, critics perceived the film as an attempt to whitewash the image of the government employees.

 In 2012, she released Kokoko, a movie co-written with Anna Parmas and directed by Smirnova.
 The tragicomedy about a Russian museum worker brought its main actress Anna Mikhalkova the Best Prize for acting at Kinotavr 2012 and numerous accolades for Smirnova.

 In 2016, Smirnova became one of the directors of the Peterburg: only by love cinema almanac, a so-called love letter in a movie form to the cultural capital of Russia.

 In 2018, Smirnova released The Story of a Single Purpose.
 The script is based on a true story that happened to 38-years old Leo Tolstoy.

-In 2021, Smirnova released Vertinsky — an 8-series film about prominent Russian chansonnier Alexander Vertinsky.
+In 2021, Smirnova released Vertinsky—an 8-series film about prominent Russian chansonnier Alexander Vertinsky.

+In May 2025, Smirnova staged the play Beyond the Light at the Gesher Theatre in Tel Aviv.
+The production is based on a play written by Smirnova together with Stepnova.
+The premiere was a great success, after which the play toured several cities across Israel.
+Currently, tours in Europe and the United States are being prepared.

 Personal life

 In 1990, Smirnova gave a birth to a son Danila Ippolitov with her then-husband Arkady Ippolitov.
-Danila had a career in Beach soccer that ended in 2015.
+Danila had a career in beach soccer that ended in 2015.
 He graduated from Sergey Selyanov's course at the Saint Petersburg State Institute of Film and Television and currently works as a producer.

-In 2012 Smirnova launched Vikhod charity foundation in St Petersburg.
+In 2012, Smirnova launched Vikhod charity foundation in St Petersburg.
 The foundation helps people with ASD in many aspects of their lives, it conducts educational, therapy, art and employment programmes.
 Since 2012, the foundation grew into a community with its own art studio, orchestra, training apartment of assisted living, etc. In the same year, she was awarded Woman of Year prize by GQ.

 In 2012, Smirnova married Russian politician Anatoly Chubais.

-In 2014, Smirnova signed an open letter of KinoSouz in support of Ukraine during Annexation of Crimea.
+In 2014, Smirnova signed an open letter of KinoSouz in support of Ukraine during the annexation of Crimea.
 In 2022, Smirnova signed an open letter to Vladimir Putin demanding to stop the 2022 Russian Invasion of Ukraine.
 In March 2022, she left Russia together with her husband Chubais, who resigned from the post of Special Presidential Envoy.